os-migrate/os-migrate/docs/src/devel/dev-env-setup.rst

 To run functional tests, you’ll need to connect to OpenStack cloud(s) where tenant resources can be managed.
 As a developer, the easiest way is to run a local virtualized all-in-one OpenStack cloud.
-OS-Migrate has Vagrant+Devstack setup for this purpose.
+OS Migrate has Vagrant+Devstack setup for this purpose.

-If you have Vagrant-libvirt installed on your machine, you can use it directly, but OS-Migrate tooling does not assume that, the customary way is to run it via the OS-Migrate toolbox container.
+If you have Vagrant-libvirt installed on your machine, you can use it directly, but OS Migrate tooling does not assume that, the customary way is to run it via the OS Migrate toolbox container.
 Special ``vagrant-shell`` and ``vagrant-run`` wrapper scripts are provided for this purpose.
 Note that this container does not run in rootless mode since it talks to libvirt.